 Slot opening design is affected by the size of the chosen magnet wire.
 During insertion, coils of wire need to pass from the inside diameter (ID) of the stack into the slots.
 The larger the opening, the easier it is to insert the wire, but a larger slot opening can have a negative impact on flux path.
 Also, if the slot opening is too small for the wire to pass through, the wire must be wound into the slots turn by turn.
 This increases the difficulty of inserting and compressing the wire and reduces the maximum possible slot fill due to limited space for tooling.

 Coil bundle size refers to the number of turns per coil and the number of wires in parallel.
-In random wound coils, more turns and more wire in parallel leads to a large coil bundle with many wires crossing each other without a set pattern.
-Twisting and crossing wires during the winding and inserting process creates extra dead space between individual strands of wire.
+In random coil windings, more turns and more wire in parallel leads to a large coil bundle with many wires crossing each other without a set pattern.
+Twisting and crossing wires during the winding and inserting process creates extra dead space between individual strands of wire which could result in a faulty coil winding.
 This reduces the available slot area and can increase the difficulty of insertion.
 In addition, a large bundle coupled with a small slot opening will increase the difficulty of assembly as the wires may need to be passed through the slot one by one.

 The gauge (diameter) of magnet wire influences design in two ways.
 One is total diameter, which has a direct relationship to potential slot fill; the other is actual conductor area—the amount of total diameter that is wire, not insulation—which helps determine how much current can flow through the coil.
 One way to increase conductor area is to use a larger gauge of conductor to get more copper with less insulation.
 But as wire size increases, it becomes stiffer and more difficult to handle.
 Stiff wire is less likely to conform to the slot shape and to other wire in the slot.
 Using smaller gauge wire will improve ease of handling but will increase the ratio of insulation to conductor.
 Smaller gauge wires can also result in more turns or parallel wires which increases the risk of wire damage during insertion.